ncatlab/nlab-content/pages/1060.md

 is a [[compact closed category]].

-Conversely, if the $\ast$-autonomous category is not compact closed, then by this linear "[[de Morgan duality]]" the tensor product induces a second binary operation
+More generally, even if the $\ast$-autonomous category is not compact closed, then by this linear "[[de Morgan duality]]" the tensor product induces a second binary operation

 $$
   A \parr B \coloneqq  (A^\ast \otimes B^\ast)^\ast